-So that dark upper lip has finally transformed, cruelly, into a full-fledged mustachio . . . and you have no Y chromosome.
+So that dark upper lip has finally transformed, cruelly, into a full-fledged mustache . . . and you have no Y-chromosome.
 For many women, unwanted facial hair cripples confidence and tarnishes self-esteem.
-I believe this is because women have been made to feel like freaks for having a bit of facial hair, even though all women grow facial hair at some point in their lives.
-That being said, it is much easier to learn how to get rid of facial hair than it is to undo Western society’s media-conditioned body image.
+Society tends to make women feel like freaks for having a bit of facial hair, even though all women grow facial hair at some point in their lives.
+That being said, it is much easier to learn how to get rid of facial hair than it is to undo Western society’s media-conditioned body image (we know, we’ve tried and we’re all working on it).
 There are a limited number of ways to get rid of facial hair, but you’ll undoubtedly find one or more that work for you.

-Below are the most popular and effective ways to get rid of facial hair.
+Keep reading for the most popular and effective ways to get rid of facial hair.
 These hair removal methods vary greatly in price, and some may prove more effective than others depending on the color of your skin and facial hair, as well as how fine or coarse that hair is.
 If your facial hair growth has been rapid and accompanied by other physical changes, then pick up your phone and call your doctor.
+Something may need to be balanced on the hormones side, which we don’t cover in a simple website advice article.

 Facial Hair Articles